-Words are like swords; they could pierce even the hardest heart.
+Words are like swords; they can pierce even the hardest heart.

 You can never take back the words once they’ve been said.
 Show respect for each other in the best way you can.

 Respect each other’s values and know when to remain silent.
-Respect each other’s boundaries and privacy; know when to draw the line.
+Respect each other’s boundaries and privacy; know where to draw the line.

 It may be a bit difficult to pray with your spouse when you’re both brooding and keeping malice with each other.